Mentor Areas

 Description:

-Our laboratory studies how intracellular membrane transport mechanisms regulate the formation of tissue-specific subcellular structures called “lysosome-related organelles” (LROs).
-Specifically we study melanosomes (pigment LROs in the skin and eye) and related LROs in platelets and immune cells.
-Defects in LRO formation underlie albinism, bleeding disorders, and immunodeficiency among other symptoms.
-We use molecular, genetic, biochemical, morphological, and cell biological approaches to dissect how LROs form and how products of disease-associated genes regulate LRO formation.
-In addition, we have an interest in understanding the roles of specific transmembrane transporters in LRO function; many such transporters are defective in diseases of pigmentation, hemostasis and immunity, and we are studying how several transporters shape the internal milieu of their respective LROs.
-Finally, we are collaborating with Sarah Tishkoff's laboratory at Penn to understand the cellular mechanisms by which genetic variants influence skin pigmentation in people with distinct skin tones.
+Our laboratory studies how intracellular membrane transport mechanisms and the proteins that they carry regulate the formation of tissue-specific subcellular structures called “lysosome-related organelles” (LROs).
+Specifically we study melanosomes, LROs in the skin and eye in which melanin pigments are made.
+Defects in melanosome formation cause oculocutaneous albinism with impacts on vision and skin cancer susceptibility.
+Syndromic forms of albinism are due to general defects in LRO formation, as seen in rare diseases such as the Hermansky-Pudlak syndromes and, as we have discovered, certain ciliopathies.
+We use molecular, genetic, biochemical, morphological, and cell biological approaches to dissect how melanosomes and other LROs form and how products of disease-associated genes regulate LRO formation.
+In addition, we have an interest in understanding the roles of specific transmembrane transporters in LRO function; many such transporters are defective in albinism and other LRO diseases, and we are studying how several transporters shape the internal milieu of their respective LROs.

 Preferred Qualifications